datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 Also, an opportunity to exercise empathy for anyone who might use your code (including your future self!) {{1}}

-Project files may be organized into subdirectories or kept at the top-level.{{2}}
+Project files may be organized into subdirectories or kept at the top level.{{2}}

 ```
 my_project